-Information on ECT
+Information about ECT

 This leaflet is for anyone who wants to know more about ECT

-used, its effects and side-effects, and
+used, its effects and side-effects, and alternative treatments.

 Where there are areas of uncertainty, we have listed other